Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 **Objective**
 - Crack the `passtr2o` program
 - Find out the password and flag
-- Write a report on how it
+- Write a report on how you cracked it

-For the purpose of learning, i'm going to refrain from using the source code.
+For the purpose of learning, i'm going to refrain from using the source code!

 > [!NOTE]
 > The execution environment has changed
 >
-> New hardware, new OS
+> **New Hardware && New OS:**
 >
 > <img width="1037" height="362" alt="2026-02-21-18:50:26" src="https://github.com/user-attachments/assets/36a5dd75-c102-420b-aaa3-58a623556ff7" />
+>

-Now that the technical specs are out of the way.
-Let's continue!
+> Technical specs out of the way, let's continue!

 We have the [target](<https://terokarvinen.com/application-hacking/lab2.zip>) downloaded and decompressed, let's get to work.